IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 2 Permitted Use

-2.1 You shall not without Our express prior written consent:
+2.1 Unless otherwise set out in an Order or Service-specific terms, You shall not without Our express prior written consent:

 2.1.1 transfer or distribute (whether by licence, loan, rental, sale or otherwise) or otherwise deal in, charge or encumber all or any part of the Licensed Materials to any other person or, subject to the contents of an applicable Order, use the Licenced Materials on behalf of any third party or make available the same to any third party;